3D LiDAR technology and processing software are increasingly becoming critical in numerous fields from people flow monitoring in Airports to Vehicles.

 One important difference is that LiDAR and Cameras are used to detect different aspects of objects.

-Consequently, if one wants to answer a question like “Is it a cat or a dog?”, a camera is a more appropriate tool, thanks to the precise colored image and the right computer vision software.
+Consequently, if one wants to answer a question like “Is it a cat or a dog?”, a camera is a more appropriate tool, thanks to the precise coloured image and the right computer vision software.

 However, if one wants to answer much more sophisticated questions like “What’s the size of this object?”, then the 3D LiDAR is a more appropriate solution.